New details released in Pawleys Island armed robbery - NewsBreak

 New details released in Pawleys Island armed robbery

 PAWLEYS ISLAND, S.C.
-(WCBD) – The Georgetown County Sheriff’s Office on Friday released information details about an armed robbery that occurred Thursday at an ice cream shop.
+(WCBD) – The Georgetown County Sheriff’s Office on Friday released additional information about an armed robbery that occurred Thursday at an ice cream shop .

 According to GCSO, deputies responded to Paradice Ice Cream just before 7:30 p.m. after the reported armed robbery.